 6. Get a good night’s sleep

-Not enough sleep and too much sleep might cause inflammation, according to studies.
+Not enough sleep and too much sleep might cause inflammation.
 The ideal balance is eight hours of sleep per night.